Naya Khang Peak (Ghanja La Chuli) 5844m

 Yes, Naya Khang is considered one of the better choices if you’re looking to attempt your first Himalayan peak, but it is important to understand what “beginner-friendly” really means here.

 This isn’t a trek where you just walk to a viewpoint.
-It is a real climb that goes above 5,800 meters, so you will be dealing with altitude, cold conditions, and a long summit day.
+It is a real climb that goes above 5,800 meters, so you’ll be dealing with altitude, cold conditions, and a long summit day.
 The difference is that Naya Khang doesn’t require advanced technical skills, which makes it suitable for people who are new to mountaineering but willing to prepare properly.

 If you already have some trekking experience, like multi-day hikes in the mountains, you’re in a good position to take this step.
 The route also gives you time to adjust, with acclimatization days around Kyanjin Gompa before moving into the climbing phase.